Peck's personal Web site

 The church next door

-The interior shots of the police station and Montalbano's office are staged in the Scicli mayor's offices.
+The interior shots of the police station and Montalbano's office are apparently shot in the Cinecittà studios in Rome.

 Churches everywhere, in fact